jaredellison/beauty-diff/README.md

 I've been using and enjoying the proofreading utility of [js-beautify](https://beautifier.io/) to clean my code and make everything spiffy.
 I don't run js-beautify that often, but when I do, I want to be sure that I agree with all the changes it made.
 I want to pay attention to the feedback so I can write better code and be aware if anything goes awry.
 Although js-beautify is available in a web application, it is much quicker to use the command-line version.

-This is a simple script which sends the output of `js-beautify`  to a temporary file and compares it with the original file.
+This is a simple bash script (for Unix or Mac machines) which sends the output of `js-beautify`  to a temporary file and compares it with the original file.
 If you approve the changes, it replace the original file.

 The comparison is done using [colordiff](http://www.colordiff.org/), a simple utility like gnu's classic `diff` only `colordiff` shows its output in color, in a similar way to `git`.